 Cycling injuries can range from mild discomfort to life-changing permanent disability.
 On top of all of this, many people find that they have financial issues to deal with.
 For these reasons many people who have been involved in a cycling accident that was not their fault start finding out about cycling accident compensation.

 Top 5 tips for claiming cycling accident compensation

-- Contact a compensation provider like Accident Advice Helpline and they will guide you through the process of claiming cycling accident compensation.
+- Contact a specialist law firm like Accident Advice Helpline and we will guide you through the process of claiming cycling accident compensation.
 You can claim for injuries that occurred up to three years ago.

-- You can call Accident Advice Helpline any time of the day or night, 24 hours a day, 7 days a week.
-Your call will be taken by a friendly, professional adviser who can use the unique 30 second test to work out whether your cycling accident compensation claim is likely to be successful.
-This honest advice is absolutely free and you are under no obligation to pursue the claim unless you want to, the choice is yours.
+- You can call Accident Advice Helpline for advice about your claim.
+Your call will be taken by a friendly, professional adviser who can use our unique 30-second test to work out whether or not your cycling accident compensation claim is likely to be successful.
+This honest advice is absolutely free and you are under no obligation to pursue the claim unless you want to; the choice is yours.

-Of course, Accident Advice Helpline cannot guarantee the exact amount of compensation that will be awarded for cycling accident claims but, with over 10 years’ experience and with the backing of consumer champion Esther Rantzen, you can be sure that your case is being handled properly.
+Of course, Accident Advice Helpline cannot guarantee the exact amount of compensation that will be awarded for cycling accident claims but, with over 16 years’ experience and with the backing of consumer champion Dame Esther Rantzen, you can be sure that your case is being handled properly.

 So for expert legal advice about a possible claim call Accident Advice Helpline today on 0800 689 0500 from a landline or 0333 500 0993 from a mobile phone.